Full-Atom Peptide Design with Geometric Latent Diffusion: Our Method:

 where $\vec{\mL}$ is a lower triangular matrix. $\vec{\mL}$ is unique~\citep{golub2013matrix} and invertible since the covariance matrix is a real-valued symmetric positive-definite matrix\footnote{The binding site has at least 3 nonoverlapping nodes, namely $\mathrm{rank}(\vec{\mR}) = 3$, thus we can ignore the corner case of semi-positive definite matrices.}.
-Then we can define the affine transformation $F: \R^3 \rightarrow \R^3$:

-which enables the projection of the geometry into the standard space approximating standard Gaussian $F(\vec{\mR}) \sim \gN(\bm{0}, \mI)$.
-Further, we can easily obtain the inverse of $F_b$ as:
+Then we can define the affine transformation $F: \R^3 \rightarrow \R^3$, which enables the projection of the geometry into the standard space approximating standard Gaussian $F(\vec{\mR}) \sim \gN(\bm{0}, \mI)$.
+Further, we can easily obtain the inverse of $F$ as: